This blog may contain affiliate links. Read our disclosure policy for more info.

 Selina Lapa (Budget Hostel)

 This hostel is located right in the heart of Lapa.
 It offers comfortable dorm rooms with air conditioning as well as more luxurious private rooms priced at $80 USD, all of the choices have modern furnishings.
 There is a restaurant, coffeehouse, and rooftop bar for meeting other travelers, often featuring live music.
 If you want to cook there is a shared kitchen available for use.

 Fluminense Hotel (Budget Hotel)

-Featuring a pool and very large and clean rooms this hotel is the perfect options for couple or friends wanting privacy and comfort within budget.
+Featuring a pool and very large and clean rooms this hotel is the perfect option for couples or friends wanting privacy and comfort within budget.
 It is located in Lapa.
 Double rooms are about $100 a night including breakfast.
 Fluminese also serves a daily breakfast buffet and a gym with treadmills and dumbells.

 Getting Around Rio during Carnival

 Taking taxis and Ubers during Carnival in Rio gets expensive.
 Especially with all the road closures (thanks to the hundreds of block parties) taxi fares are long and expensive.
 But, chances are you will still need to get around the city, and here’s how I suggest you do so:

 Get to know the subway system